-Pollution from high sulfide mines can affect the growth of native plants jeopardizing the positive benefits of these resources.
+There are many industrial and agricultural toxins and pollutants that pose a critical threat to Wildrice including the sulfates from high sulfide mines.
+These toxins can affect the growth of native plants jeopardizing the positive benefits of these resources.

 Register for the meeting to receive the Zoom link at https://tamarackwateralliance.org/php/eventreg.php?eid=16 or Contact Us.